Glastonbury Public Schools World Language

 When did Glastonbury Public Schools start teaching Critical Languages?

 Glastonbury's dedication to Critical Languages started with the Russian Program and was founded shortly after the Sputnik satellite was launched by the Soviet Union in 1957.
 The 2008-2009 school year marked our 50th anniversary teaching Russian in Glastonbury.

 What resources are available in Glastonbury to support the study of Critical Languages?

-The Glastonbury Foreign Language Department continues to support the study of all languages with cutting edge technology including fully digital language labs, distance learning classrooms, and the use of our website.
+The Glastonbury World Language Department continues to support the study of all languages with cutting edge technology including fully digital language labs, distance learning classrooms, and the use of our website.